 She holds CPDT-KA (knowledge assessed) and CPDT-KSA (knowledge and skills assessed) certifications from the Certification Council for Professional Dog Trainers, Inc. and is also an evaluator for the Canine Good Citizenship exam.

 Robyn’s passion is teaching kids how to safely interact with dogs.
 She also focuses on training service dogs and dogs with fear and anxiety.
 She owns Deuce who is her trained service dog.

 Sara Smith, CPDT-KA, CBCC-KA

 Sara has been a professional trainer since 2013 and is the ONLY behavior consultant in San Antonio with an independent certification of her knowledge.
-She holds certifications of her knowledge of dog training and behavior consulting from the Certification Council for Professional Dog Trainers, Inc.
+She holds certifications of her knowledge of dog training (CPDT-KA) and behavior consulting (CBCC-KA) from the Certification Council for Professional Dog Trainers, Inc.

 Sara prefers working with aggression cases.
 She has a passion for shelter work and facilitating play groups that work on dog-dog interactions.

 Sara completed a mentorship with both Dogs Playing for Life and Austin Pets Alive to advance her skills coordinating group play, and as a handler, within the context of working with shelter dogs.